Taurus RPC information and specifications

 illustration showing the Taurus RPC roller delay action

-Roller-delayed actions have been used by a number of significant firearms including the HK MP5 submachine gun, the HK G3 rifle, and the Spanish SETME.
+Roller-delayed actions have been used by a number of significant firearms including the HK MP5 submachine gun, the HK G3 rifle, and the Spanish CETME.
 It was also used on the prototype StG 45(M), the assault rifle intended to replace the StG 44 had World War II gone on long enough.

 Compared to straight-blowback actions, the roller-delayed system offers a number of benefits including reduced felt recoil, lighter weight, and the ability to handle more powerful cartridges.